 What is non-controlling interest (NCI) or minority interest and how does it impact an organizations consolidated financial results?
 For more, read below or click here to learn the value of a solid close process.

-Non-controlling interest or minority interest situation occurs when an organization does not own 100% of a subsidiary organization.
+A non-controlling interest (also written as minority, non controlling, or noncontrolling interest) situation occurs when an organization does not own 100% of a subsidiary organization.
 The organization only owns a part of the subsidiary.
-The joint partnership agreement details the official relationship is between the two or more organizations that own the subsidiary.
+The joint partnership agreement details the official relationship is between a parent company or two that own the subsidiary company.

 The agreement outlines what ownership relationship is and thus how to account for the subsidiary when consolidating subsidiaries.
-As a result, there are several different consolidation approaches when accounting for a subsidiary that isn’t 100% owned.
+As a result, there are several different consolidation approaches when accounting for a non-controlling interest in a subsidiary that isn’t 100% owned.